bixb922/crank-organ/doc-software/README.md

 * Time zone is now set from the browser configuration.
 No configuration necessary, less overhead, less hassle, smaller code, frequent update, no restrictions on frequency of use.
 * More WiFi client activity info in diag.html

-## Changes from Oct 2024 to Dic 2024
+## Changes on January 2025 version
+New features

-* MIDI files can be compressed (.mid.gz), this more than doubles flash capacity for MIDI files.
+* Midi files can be gzip compressed (e.g. ```.mid.gz```), this more than doubles the capacity for MIDI files, from about 720 to about 1800 MIDI files.
-* New compress_midi.py utility to compress a complete folder of MIDI files.
+* There is the new ```compress_midi.py``` utility for the PC/Mac to compress a complete folder of MIDI files incrementally.
+Use: ```python compress.py --help```
+* Fast variations of crank revolutions/sec are now smoothed out with low pass filter, except when crank stops or starts.
+* A rotary knob (potentiometer type rotary sensor) can now be used to set playback speed alongsidea crank rotation sensor.
+* HTML and JS files can be gzip compressed to save a bit of flash.
+You will have to compress these with the gzip utility on your PC and then upload with the file manager to the /software/static folder.
+This allows to free some flash memory.
-* File manager now knows about compressed files and py/mpy files, deleting the replaced file.
-This allows to replace easily an uncompressed file with a compressed one and vice versa.
-This means that with MIDI files, you just upload the compressed MIDI files and the uncompressed MIDI files with the same name get deleted on the microcontroller.
+* File manager now knows about compressed files and about py/mpy files, deleting the replaced file.
+The new file replaces the previous file, even if one of both is .gz or .mpy and the previous not.
-* HTML and JS files can be compressed with gzip to save a bit of flash.
-Python .py files can be compiled with mpy-cross to .mpy files to save some space.
-* Drum notes made by making several pipes sound at the same time, aka "Fake drums".
-If configured, certain MIDI drum notes make several pipes sound together as a drum-like sound.
-See /data/drumdef.json.
-If you are interested, please post an issue or a discussion topic in this repository.
-* A rotary knob (potentiometer type) can now be used to set playback speed along with the crank rotation sensor.
+* Setlist on  performance page (```play.html```) now shows duration of each song and total.
+* "Fake drums".
+Playing several MIDI notes together can make a percussive sound.
+See /data/drumdef.json for a proposed definition.
+The defined drum notes are triggered with MIDI notes on channel 10. /static/drumdef.html can be used to test these notes, as the configuration is highly dependent on the pipes.

+Optimizations, enhancements and corrections

+* Delay start of MIDI files a bit, in case of many meta messages at start of the MIDI file.
+This avoids cutting short the first note.
+This is not an issue with files compressed with ```compress_midi.py```.
 * Restructured pinout processing to reduce code size and to make it easier to define new actuators such as PWM/RC servos.
-* Reboot is now needed after saving pinout configuration, to let changes to take effect
+* Reboot is now needed after saving pinout configuration, to let changes to take effect.
+Formerly the tunelib sync ran in background and impact was difficult to assess.
+There is now a prominent message on the tunelist.html page if tunelib sync is needed.
-* Tunelist alerts if tunelib not updated.
-No automatic sync of tunelib anymore.
-* Corrected: encoding filenames with special characters now works correctly for upload.
+* Corrected: filenames with special characters now work correctly for upload.
-* Corrected: unexpected 401 error when uploading files
+* Corrected: 401 error when uploading files if password is required.
 * Invalid pinout.json files are shown as if they were empty.
-Better handling if pinout related files in /data are erroneous or missing.
+Better handling of border situations if pinout related files in the /data are erroneous or missing, enabling to correct problems with the pinout.html page.
 * The aiohttp library is not needed anymore.
-It was formerly used to get the timezone from www.wordtimeapi.org, but now the time zone information is now supplied by the browser configuration.
+It was formerly used to get the timezone from www.wordtimeapi.org, but now the time zone information is supplied by the browser configuration and stored in flash.
 * Initial configuration does not require password to make changes.
-This is one less obstacle to start.
+One less obstacle to start.
-* Optimize midi file playback skipping processing of unneeded MIDI events.
-Put a guard at begin start of music, to avoid first note(s) to be skipped due to too many meta messages.
+* Optimize midi file playback streamlining processing of unneeded MIDI events.
-* Setlist on play.html now shows duration of each song and total.
+* WiFi scan now shows channel.
+* Corrected: Fixed test MCP23017 problem on pinout.html page
+* Current time is now obtained via NTP or from the browser, whatever works first.
+* For Server error 500, show exception detail in browser and in error Log
-* Translate WiFi status codes to MicroPython WiFi status names, aiding to understand WiFi problems.
+* Translate WiFi status codes to MicroPython WiFi status names
-* Time limit to start connection to WiFi AP mode when WiFi not configured is now several hours instead of 2 minutes.
+* No time limit for WiFi AP mode if wifi not configured.
+* Reduced code size, deleted unused functions,
+* Less impact of garbage collection on music playback by tracking maximum garbage collection time.
+* "System" page (diag.html) now reports maximum garbage collecttion time.
+* Better debouncing filter for switch on potentimeter type rotary encoder
+* Crank stops now stops music even if "tempo follows crank" is disabled.
+* Diag.html crank graph now follows crank measurements more closely
+* Refactored startup for better code clarity
+* Fixed overflow exception in file manager if time wasn't set
+* Keep only 2 days of backup for /data json files instead of 3
+* Manage possible IndexError when searching for peak frequency when tuning
+* Deleted General MIDI instrument names to free space
+* Corrected: register bug - change toggle to set_value()
 * Updated this README.md, added index to this and the hardware README.md